diggers-mt/matrix_chat/README.md

 You might need to prepend `sudo` to first and second commands.

-For the moment you need to add `matrix` to `secure.trusted_mods` for lua-matrix to work.
+For the moment you need to add `matrix_chat` to `secure.trusted_mods` for lua-matrix to work.
 This will hopefully change.

 ```
-secure.trusted_mods = matrix
+secure.trusted_mods = matrix_chat
 ```

 [wiki]: https://wiki.minetest.net/Installing_mods